MontgomeryLab/tinyRNA/README.md

 ## Installation

-A setup script has been provided for easy installation of the tinyRNA environment and its dependencies.
+A setup script has been provided for easy installation of tinyRNA.
 The project and its dependencies will be installed in a conda environment called `tinyrna`.

 ```
 # Clone the repository into a local directory